2. Points Clouds

 the cropped cloud.
 Points are copied, the original cloud is not modified.

-Return type
+Return type:

 ccPointCloud

-decRef(self: handle) None
+decRef(self: object) None

 Decrement the Python reference counter.
 Do not use, for debug and tests only.